 “Brené Brown, a leading researcher in shame and vulnerability, claims that the best way to move through our shame is by being vulnerable,” says Megan.
 “This can be increasingly difficult for mothers, especially given the pressures to be the perfect parent thanks to social media.
 The greater the comparisons we experience, the more guilt we will feel—and if these feelings are not monitored, they can lead to shame.”

-Are you ready to stop questioning yourself, doubting your every move and feel better about being a mum?
+Are you ready to stop questioning yourself, doubting if you’re doing a good job and feel better about being a mum?

 Both Megans (Dalla-Camina and Jaworski) have several simple ways in which you can tackle mum guilt, practise vulnerability and overcome shame.